swiyu-admin-ch/didtoolbox-java/README.md

             Java KeyStore password used to check the integrity of the keystore, the password used to unlock the keystore
         * --signing-key-file, -s
             The ed25519 private key file corresponding to the public key, required to sign and output the updated DID log entry.
 In PEM Format
-        * --verifying-key-file, -v
+        * --verifying-key-files, -v
-            The ed25519 public key file for the DID Document’s verification method.
+            The ed25519 public key file(s) for the DID Document’s verification method.
 In PEM format

 $ java -jar didtoolbox.jar -h -V